 What is a security breach?

-A security breach is the unauthorized acquisition of unencrypted computerized data that compromises the security, confidentiality, or integrity of PII maintained by a person, commercial entity, or governmental entity.
+A security breach is the unauthorized acquisition of unencrypted computerized data that compromises the security, confidentiality, or integrity of personal information maintained by a person, commercial entity, or governmental entity.

-For example, a security breach can occur by:
+For example, a security breach can occur when:

-- Unencrypted consumer information sent through a payment system;
+- Unencrypted consumer information is sent through a payment system;

-- A briefcase or laptop computer containing client files that is stolen or misplaced; or
+- A briefcase or laptop computer containing client files is stolen or misplaced; or

-- A mobile device or data storage device containing PII that is stolen or misplaced.
+- A mobile device or data storage device containing personal information is stolen or misplaced.